Skip to main content

 Company Visibility

-Control which companies can see and use this template:
+Control which companies can see and use this template: Default Visibility Setting: At the top of the visibility section, configure the default behavior for new companies:

 Company Branches